DualStreamFoveaNet: A Dual Stream Fusion Architecture with Anatomical Awareness for Robust Fovea Localization: Introduction

-\begin{itemize} \item We propose a novel dual-stream architecture for multi-cue fusion.
-Compared to typical convolutional-based fusion, this transformer-based structure globally incorporates long-range connections from multiple cues. \item We introduce the BTI module with learnable tokens to improve the efficiency of transformer-based fusion.
-The adaptive learning of tokens significantly reduces the token number from 1024 to 64.
-The spatial attention mechanism of the learnable tokens focuses more on features along the vessel distribution, leading to robust fovea localization. \item The proposed Bilateral-Fuser achieves state-of-the-art performance on three datasets (\texttt{Messidor}, \texttt{PALM} and \texttt{Tisu}) at only 25\% computational cost (62.11G FLOPs) compared to the best previous work~\cite{song2022bilateral} (249.89G FLOPs).
-It also offers better performance and generalization capability in challenging cases. \end{itemize}
+\textbf{Contributions:} \begin{itemize} \item We present a novel approach to fovea localization called DualStreamFoveaNet (DSFN), which utilizes a multi-cue fusion architecture.
+Unlike traditional convolution-based methods, our approach incorporates transformer-based structures to integrate long-range connections from various cues on a global level. \item We introduce the Bilateral Token Incorporation (BTI) with learnable tokens to enhance the efficiency of transformer-based fusion.
+This adaptive learning of tokens dramatically reduces the token number from 1024 to 64, while the spatial attention mechanism of the learnable tokens concentrates more on features along the vessel distribution, resulting in robust fovea localization. \item Our proposed DSFN achieves state-of-the-art performance on three datasets (\texttt{Messidor}, \texttt{PALM}, and \texttt{Tisu}) at a mere 25\% computational cost (62.11G FLOPs) compared to the best previous work~\cite{song2022bilateral} (249.89G FLOPs), demonstrating superior performance and generalization capability in challenging cases. \end{itemize}